Mechanical Ventilator Basics For Nurses

 The main difference from assist control ventilation is, it will not assist all breath initiated by the patient but synchronize with the patient’s breath at a regular flow rate or deliver the breath if the patient’s breath is inadequate in number.

-These are basic modes of ventilators, but nowadays the variety of ventilator modes are available according to patient’s respiratory needs.
-For example, a combination of pressure cycled and volume cycled mode and inverse ratio ventilation etc. The primary reason is to improve oxygenation and remove excess CO2.
+These are basic modes of ventilators, but nowadays a variety of ventilator modes are available according to patients’ respiratory needs.
+For example, a combination of pressure cycled and volume cycled mode and inverse ratio ventilation, etc. The primary reason is to improve oxygenation and remove excess CO2.

 How to choose a ventilator mode